California Wrongful Death Lawyers

 For maritime deaths occurring outside U.S. territorial waters, including aircraft that crash into the sea, the Federal statute, Death on the High Seas Act (DOHSA), preempts and supersedes all state remedies.
 This statute spells out the beneficiaries (who must sue through a court-appointed Personal Representative): spouse, children, parents; and the measure of damages: "pecuniary" (or economic) loss, and in the case of "commercial" crashes (such as TWA 800 or Air France 447), additional damages for loss of care, comfort and companionship.

-For representation in a wrongful death action arising out of an aviation accident at home or abroad, contact the Law Offices of Sterns & Walker today.
+For representation in a wrongful death action arising out of an aviation accident at home or abroad, contact our California wrongful death lawyers of Sterns & Walker today.